 Why am I writing about write what you know?
 This is meant to be about who can write LGBTQ+ stories!

-I can write about female characters.
-I can write about royal characters.
-I can write about straight characters.
+I can write about female characters, royal characters. or straight characters.
 These are all things that are out of my direct lived experience but you wouldn’t imagine I couldn’t write about them.

 The same is true for LGBTQ+ characters.

 If it’s not your lived experience, it’s absolutely fine to write about it.
 You just need to do your research!

 When it comes to writing about any minority group, you need to do so with sensitivity and authenticity.
 Making sure that you handle the language right, the interactions between characters and the situations you put them in is important.